opencord/voltha-openolt-adapter/README.md

 ```

 ## Building with a Local Copy of `voltha-protos` or `voltha-lib-go`
-If you want to build/test using a local copy or `voltha-protos` or `voltha-lib-go`
+If you want to build/test using a local copy of `voltha-protos` or `voltha-lib-go`
 this can be accomplished by using the environment variables `LOCAL_PROTOS` and
 `LOCAL_LIB_GO`.
 These environment variables should be set to the filesystem
 path where the local source is located, e.g.